whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/Docs/Battery/hibernate-at-low-battery-level.md

     Return (BIXT) /* \_SB_.PCI0.LPCB.EC0_.BAT0.BIXT */
 }
 ```
-This means `BIXT` is the package that `_BIX` returns and the third index contains the value of design capacity.
+This means `BIXT` is the package that `_BIX` returns and the third index shouold contain the value of design capacity.
 ```
 Name (BIXT, Package (0x14)
 {